superfly/docs/machines/flyctl/fly-machine-run.html.md

 ## Choose a geographical region

-Tell the Fly Platform which [region](/docs/reference/regions/) to create the Machine in with the `--region` flag; if for some reason it can't start a new Machine in that region, you'll get an error.
+Tell the Fly.io platform which [region](/docs/reference/regions/) to create the Machine in with the `--region` flag; if for some reason it can't start a new Machine in that region, you'll get an error.
 If the `--region` flag is omitted, the platform chooses the nearest region to you.

 This sets the `region` [property](/docs/machines/api-machines-resource/#machine-properties) of the Machine.